 The cells were quiet now.
 Everyone waited.

 ‘No,’ he muttered to himself, lowering its aim from her face.
 ‘Last chance, Julianna.
-Are you cooperating or not tonight?’
+Are you cooperating with the wishes of the World Order tonight or not?’
 Taris asked.

+‘Meeeh!’
 A dull thud broke the anticipation.
 ‘Wrong answer.’
-The stock of the rifle punched between the cage bars and hammered through again, dropping Julianna into the ground as it drove into her stomach.
-He pulled back with his body, thrusting it a final time until she curled away from the attack.
+The stock of the rifle punched between the cage bars again, dropping Julianna into the ground as it drove into her stomach a second time.
+He pulled back with his body, thrusting it through the bars until she curled away from the attack.

 ‘Keep the knife, bitch,’ Taris snarled.
 The rifle returned to Sergeant Kicker’s hands.
 The officers stood to attention, their weapons lowering.
 ‘When you’re ready to talk about your father, call for me.’
 His eyes angled to the other cell.
 ‘You both know how to whisper—even in here it seems.’

 ‘What about me, Taz?
 Forty-eight hours now, I’m getting claustrophobic.’
 The prisoner rested against the wall, keeping his distance from the bars as the rifles raised again.

 ‘The Council are still deliberating.’
 Taris examined the blood congealing in clumps on his hand.
 ‘No hurry.’

 ‘Nah, only the good fight, Cade.
 I have a guaranteed position on the Senate with your arrest.
 Couldn’t be happier at the moment.’